sagemath/trac_to_gh/Issue 5276.md

 # Issue 5276: bug in creating polynomial ring over some rings of integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5276

 Original creator: AlexGhitza